Quinnipiac University

 Adviser: Professor Jonathan Blake

-In this project, I utilize an array of data sourced from the Quinnipiac University Office of Admissions to develop machine learning models.
+In this project, I use an array of data sourced from the Quinnipiac University Office of Admissions to develop machine learning models.
 These models are leveraged to predict the likelihood of prospective students depositing toward enrollment.

 Student Lead: Jacob Conrad